Emphasis in Global Business

 Courses in the Global Business Emphasis include:

-Exploration of and application of marketing concepts to the demands and conditions of the global marketplace.
-Critical evaluation of the marketing challenges presented by the increased exposure of individuals, businesses, and governments to international market forces.
-Substitutes for MGMT 680W Marketing Management.
+Exploration and application of marketing concepts to the demands and conditions of the global marketplace.
+Critical evaluation of the marketing challenges presented by increased exposure of individuals, businesses, and governments to international market forces.

 Study and application of finance in the global arena.
-Focus of critical attention on how financial strategies, risk, tools, investments, theories, and institutions work in a global context.
-Substitutes for BUAD 655W Global Business.
+Focus of critical attention on how financial strategies, risk tools, investments, theories, and institutions work in a global context.